Continuous integration: Daily build

 Building daily, if not more often, is generally recommended.

 Every commit should be built

 The system should build commits to the current working version to verify that they integrate correctly.
 A common practice is to use Automated Continuous Integration, although this may be done manually.
-Automated Continuous Integration employs a continuous integration server or daemon to monitor the revision control system for changes, then automatically run the build process.
+Automated continuous integration employs a continuous integration server or daemon to monitor the revision control system for changes, then automatically run the build process.

 Every bug-fix commit should come with a test case

 When fixing a bug, it is a good practice to push a test case that reproduces the bug.
-This avoids the fix to be reverted, and the bug to reappear, which is known as a regression.
+This prevents the fix from being reverted and the bug from reappearing, which is known as a regression.

 Keep the build fast

 The build needs to complete rapidly so that if there is a problem with integration, it is quickly identified.

 Test in a clone of the production environment

 Having a test environment can lead to failures in tested systems when they deploy in the production environment because the production environment may differ from the test environment in a significant way.
 However, building a replica of a production environment is cost-prohibitive.
 Instead, the test environment or a separate pre-production environment ("staging") should be built to be a scalable version of the production environment to alleviate costs while maintaining technology stack composition and nuances.
 Within these test environments, service virtualisation is commonly used to obtain on-demand access to dependencies (e.g., APIs, third-party applications, services, mainframes, etc.) that are beyond the team's control, still evolving, or too complex to configure in a virtual test lab.